-NHTI's Early College program that specifically allows current New Hampshire high school level students (including public, private, charter, and homeschool) to take NHTI college level credit-bearing courses on the NHTI campus in Concord at discounted tuition.
-These credits potentially may be applied toward a degree at NHTI or other college or university.
+NHTI has established an Early College program that specifically allows current New Hampshire high school level students (including public, private, charter, and homeschool) to take NHTI college level credit-bearing courses on the NHTI campus in Concord, NH at a discounted tuition.
+These credits may be applied toward a degree at NHTI or possibly transferred to another college or university.
 Early College allows high school students to:

 - experience taking college courses on campus;